-National Archives confirms classified material was in boxes at Trump’s Mar-a-Lago
+National Archives confirms classified material was in boxes at Trump’s Mar-a-Lago residence

 The Washington Post reported last week that some of the Mar-a-Lago documents were marked as classified, including some at the “top secret” level — a revelation that seemed likely to intensify the legal pressure that Trump or his staffers could face.

-Ferriero’s letter, though, provides the first official confirmation of classified material being in the boxes, and is likely to reignite calls that the Justice Department investigate to see how the information got out of secure facilities, and who might have seen it.
+Ferriero’s letter, though, provides the first official confirmation of classified material being in the boxes, and it is likely to reignite calls that the Justice Department investigate to see how the information got out of secure facilities, and who might have seen it.

 It remains unclear how many classified documents were in the 15 boxes of materials, or what the Justice Department might do.
 An FBI spokeswoman declined to comment, and a spokesman for the Justice Department did not immediately return a message.

-Ferriero wrote that the archives was conducting an inventory of the boxes’ content, and expected to complete that process by Feb.
-25. He wrote that the archives also had “asked the representatives of former President Trump to continue to search for any additional Presidential records that have not been transferred to NARA, as required by the Presidential Records Act.”
+Ferriero wrote that the National Archives was conducting an inventory of the boxes’ content and expected to complete that process by Feb.
+25. He wrote that the agency also had “asked the representatives of former President Trump to continue to search for any additional Presidential records that have not been transferred to NARA, as required by the Presidential Records Act.”

-Ferriero wrote that the archives had “identified certain social media records that were not captured and preserved by the Trump Administration,” and also learned that some White House staffers were conducting official business using non-official messaging accounts and not copying those records on to official channels, as they are required to do.
+Ferriero wrote that the National Archives had “identified certain social media records that were not captured and preserved by the Trump Administration” and also learned that some White House staffers were conducting official business using non-official messaging accounts and not copying those records on to official channels, as they are required to do.

 Trump’s years-long defiance of the Presidential Records Act, which requires the preservation of memos, letters, notes, emails, faxes and other written communications related to a president’s official duties, and other unusual record-keeping practices have long drawn scrutiny.
 But his taking boxes to Mar-a-Lago, which The Post first reported earlier this month, could present him with a legal headache.